dell/csm-docs/content/docs/getting-started/installation/kubernetes/operatorinstallation.md

     ```
 7. Run `bash scripts/install.sh` to install the operator.

->NOTE: Dell CSM Operator will be installed in the `dell-csm-operator` namespace.
+>NOTE: CSM Operator will be installed in the `dell-csm-operator` namespace.

 >NOTE: If you want to update the resource requests and limits configuration after the operator is installed.
 Follow the steps below: